Optimal control of a kinetic model describing social interactions on a graph: The control problem

-Differently with respect to~\cite{DimarcoPareschi2020}, the argument of $\psi$ is not monotone, but we determine a constraint on $k_i^\mu, k_i^\chi$ by imposing that $m_i(t)<m_i(0)$.
+However, we want to discuss possible ranges of values of $k_i^\mu, k_i^\chi$ allowing to obtain a compatible $\bar{u}_i^\chi, \bar{u}_i^\mu$, at least in the upper-bound.
+To this aim we impose $\bar{u}_i^\chi, \bar{u}_i^\mu\le 1$.
+Let us assume that $\psi'$ is positive.
+Differently with respect to~\cite{albi2021}, here the argument of $\psi$ is not monotone, but we determine a constraint on $k_i^\mu, k_i^\chi$ by imposing that $m_i(t)<m_i(0)$, as the final purpose is to diminish the average viral load, which is expected in the long run to be lower than the value it holds at time $t=0$.
 When the latter is not satisfied, the compatibility of the controls will be guaranteed by~\eqref{eq:u}.
-For the migration dynamics, by imposing $\bar{u}_i^\mu\le 1$ and $m_i(t)<m_i(0)$, we can choose, for example
+For the migration dynamics, the condition $\bar{u}_i^\chi\le 1$ can be satisfied when imposing $m_j(t)<m_j(0), \, \forall j$ by choosing for example